Bouchard: 'Cheater' Sharapova should be banned for life | FOX Sports

 Bouchard went a step further, and even criticized the women’s tour for allowing her back.

 ”I think from the WTA it sends the wrong message to young kids: `Cheat and we will welcome you back with open arms.’
-I don’t think that’s right and definitely she is not someone I can say I look up to anymore,” Bouchard said last week.
+I don’t think that’s right and definitely she is not someone I can say I look up to anymore,” the Canadian said last week.

-WTA CEO Steve Simon, speaking to German broadcaster ZDF over the weekend before Bouchard’s comments became available, said Sharapova paid the price for using the banned substance meldonium.
+WTA CEO Steve Simon, speaking to German broadcaster ZDF over the weekend before Bouchard’s comments became available, said Sharapova had ”served her suspension.”

 ”I don’t think a suspension should wipe out the career’s worth of work,” Simon said.